wvlet/airframe/README.md

 third-party libraries often include slf4j bindings as dependencies, and cause unexpected logging behaviour.

 `java.util.logging` is a standard API of Java and no binding library is required, but configuring `java.util.logging` was still difficult and error prone (See an example in [Stack Overflow](http://stackoverflow.com/questions/960099/how-to-set-up-java-logging-using-a-properties-file-java-util-logging))
- *wvlet-log* makes thinkgs easier for Scala developers.
+ *wvlet-log* makes things easier for Scala developers.

 ## Related Projects